 Plus, you can see all customer actions taken directly from your GMB profile (i.e., pressing the call, email, or directions buttons).

-GMB Insights help you stay informed of online activity and lead generation so you can tailor your marketing strategy, and business as a whole, to take advantage of how customers are reaching you.
+GMB Insights helps you stay informed of online activity and lead generation so you can tailor your marketing strategy, and business as a whole, to take advantage of how customers are reaching you.

 Feel free to contact us with any GMB profile questions.
 We’d be more than happy to help.
 Or, if you need more information first, learn more about 15 Easy Steps to Optimize a Google My Business Listing.